Remembering those who served their time and crossed the bar

 Percy sadly passed away in the 1970’s or 80s leaving two sons, Frank and John Woodgate.

-Alf is 98-years old and lives in Lee, London SE12; and Graham lives in Orpington, Kent just 8 miles away.
+At time of writing Alf was 98-years old living in Lee, London SE12; and Graham in Orpington, Kent just 8 miles away.

 [September 2024]